Leahhha/doing-it-in-public/content/Doing It in Public/🌐 AI for Creatives/W02/W02 - AI Image Generator for Inspirations.md

 		- 💡 Next Step: I wish I could use AI to create a 3D scene.

-4. Feed in visual description to ChatGPT:
+4. **TXT2IMG:*Feed in visual description to ChatGPT:
 	1. **ME**: If I want to create a ghibli style environment art focused game scene what will you suggest?
 	2. **ChatGPT**: **Environmental Storytelling**: Ghibli scenes tell a story through objects and the placement of details.
 Add tiny “lived-in” touches like small furniture in the forest, hidden doorways, abandoned wells, or mystical markings to evoke curiosity.
 	3. **ME**: create an image for me: Ghibli style - Environmental Storytelling: Ghibli scenes tell a story through objects and the placement of details.
 Add tiny “lived-in” touches like small furniture in the forest, hidden doorways, abandoned wells, or mystical markings to evoke curiosity.